cwru-commlab/software_lab_template/README.md

 ## Implementation Record
 _List instances where this module has been used.
 For example:_
  - _Case Western Reserve University, EECS 351: Engineering Communications.
 Spring 2018.
 Prof. David Kazdan.
 Enrollment 31._

+_To have your implementation added to this list, file an Implementation Report ticket under "Issues" at the top of this page._